Tornaldo/StedRFront/Report/srs_iterations.md

 As system does not store any entities in its own database, it is not its concern to be in charge of access control.
 The concept of users and owner relationships is therefore abandoned and the rest of functional requirements concerning those are dropped:

 * F1.1 System shall let users to register an account within the system.
-* F2.1.2   & System shall let owner delete a virtual wall
+* F2.1.2 System shall let owner delete a virtual wall
-* F2.1.3   & System shall enable owner to add contributors to wall (their stories for this location shall appear on the wall)
+* F2.1.3 System shall enable owner to add contributors to wall (their stories for this location shall appear on the wall)
+* F2.2.5 System shall show user a list of walls that feature his stories

 Another suggestion was that stories shall be retrieved from *Digitalt Fortalt* or *Storify* or similar service.
 We therefore cannot offer filtering upon attributes that are not present in the API of the service we use.